HL7/fhir-medication-rems-ig/input/pagecontent/use-cases.md

 - The patient must enroll in a REMS program before starting on the medication
 - Additional program information is available
 - No REMS program applies to the event

+#### Alternative Scenario: Provider begins patient enrollment from an external REMS Administrator application
+In this variation, the provider accesses an external REMS Administrator application from outside the EHR.
+During that application's workflow, it retrieves patient, provider and medication information from the EHR using standalone SMART launch.

 #### Alternative Follow-On Flows
 ##### Prescriber Certification Required